-In the last few years, a number of new smartphone apps have been released that allow anyone with a driver's license to make money with their car.
-It's an increasingly popular form of employment, partly because the jobs aren't usually all that tough to do, and many have fairly minimal requirements.
-Some of these gigs pay really well too.
+In the last few years, a number of new smartphone apps have been released that allow anyone with a driver's license to earn using their cars.
+It's becoming increasingly popular, partly because not tough to do if you can drive, and many of these opportunities have fairly minimal requirements.

 Below we'll list a few of the more popular services in this growing market to give you an idea of what's available.

 This is the food delivery arm of Uber.
-Your job will be to travel to local restaurants, pick up food orders, and bring them directly to the customer's door.
+As a driver, you travel to local restaurants, pick up food orders, and bring them directly to the customer's door.
 Unlike the Uber ridesharing service, UberEATS has very few restrictions on the style or age of your vehicle, and you won't have as much personal contact with customers, which means this might be a better gig for people who are less comfortable chatting with strangers.

-There are a lot of great things about this gig.
+There are a lot of great things about driving for Uber.
 You set your own hours, it's easy to sign up, and it's not very difficult to qualify.
 You'll need a car that meets their requirements, and you have to pass a background check, but if you can meet those standards, it's pretty easy to get your foot in the door.
-Quite a few people make a full time living driving for Uber, so it's definitely worth checking into.
+Many people enjoy driving for Uber, so it's definitely worth checking into.

 This service is very similar to Uber.
 Both companies are basically relying on the same business model, and both are very popular ways of making money with your car.
 We recently did a review of Lyft that you can check out here, with much more detailed information.

 Lyft has some unique earning opportunities, such as higher pay rates for “power zones” which are areas on the map where they're expecting a higher volume of ride requests.
 Pay rates for most drivers tend to be comparable between Lyft and Uber, so you should check the websites for each and see which one appeals to you the most.